 European Health Insurance Cards (EHIC) are one of the biggest benefits for UK travellers heading overseas.
 The EHIC means that you are entitled to the same treatment at state-run hospitals and GPs that locals are in EEA countries and Switzerland.
 Clearly, this can be very useful if you need emergency medical care when you’re on holiday.

 Brexit means that the UK will need to renegotiate the partnership with other European nations to offer healthcare when citizens are abroad.

 If we leave with a deal, then EHICs should still work until at least the end of December 2020.
 If the EHIC is no longer available, because of a no-deal Brexit, we’re delighted to say that AllClear’s underwriter will be looking to continue to offer cover for those risks that fall within the policy terms and conditions.

 Currently you can travel to any EU country as long as you have a UK passport that is still valid on the day you return.
-Yet if the EU leaves the UK without a deal, then most EU countries, including Spain, Italy, France and Germany, will require you to have at least 6 months left on your passport.
+Yet if the EU leaves the UK without a deal,then most EU countries, including Spain, Italy, France and Germany, will require you to have at least 6 months left on your passportas many other non-EU countries do.
 If we leave with a deal, then the current EU passport rules will likely remain until 2020.
 It can take up to 3 weeks to renew your passport so plan ahead.

-The performance of the pound against the dollar and euro can influence when we might want to book a trip.
-If the pound weakens further holidays to Europe will go up in price.
+The performance of the pound against the dollar and euro can influence when we might want to book a trip and since the Brexit vote, the pound has steadily declined in performance.

-If you have travelled to Europe recently, you may have noticed that the pound is not going quite as far as it did before.
+If you have travelled to Europe recently, you may have also noticed that your money is not going quite as far as it did before.
 This is due to a weakened pound which means that exchange rates are less favourable now, with the gap between the pound and the euro closing.
 This may make some package holidays a little more expensive as well as travellers finding that they may be spending a little more money whilst they are abroad.